fuenfundachtzig/SixPieces/README.md

 For debugging:
 * `[ctrl]+[shift]+x`: open babylon inspector to debug GUI

-### Play in local mode
+### Playing in local mode
 Not tested much. `multiplayer: Local()` does not yet work.
 Running without `multiplayer` works for debugging.

-### Play in server/client mode
+### Playing in server/client mode
 This requires a server to be setup with [`SixPiecesServer`](https://github.com/fuenfundachtzig/SixPiecesServer/) that can be accessed from the web.
+Alternatively, server and clients can also be run on the same machine for testing.
+The server address is currently configured in `public/index.html`.

 ## TODO
 * setup screen, add more options: